senthilva/RL_car_using_T3D/README.md

   >- Led me to realize i had not used Batch Normalization across layers.
 Enabled that and network slightly improved.But, still not going on the road.

+  >-  **Adding 2 additional state dim of + & -orientation with destination helped , but car still struggled be on the road though**

 ## Potential Next Steps

->- Reduce the number of layers in CNN - to see if vanishing gradient in an issue
+>- Reduce the number of layers in CNN - to see if vanishing gradient in an issue **Done**
->- Use only one channel
+>- Use only one channel - **Done**
->- Get the orientation from destination and feed that to the network and concatenate after feature extraction from CNN
+>- Get the orientation from destination and feed that to the network and concatenate after feature extraction from CNN **Done**